 MAESP Priority Issues

-3. High Quality Teacher Shortage - MAESP is concerned about the real shortage of high-quality teachers across the state.
+4. High Quality Teacher Shortage - MAESP is concerned about the real shortage of high-quality teachers across the state.
 Teacher salaries must be improved to attract the best and the brightest into the field of education.
+Improving teacher pay must include increasing every teacher salary by a significant amount to raise the average teacher salary across Missouri and moving the mandated beginning teacher salary to at least $32,000.
 MAESP opposes legislation that would:

 a. limit local control over teaching and learning;

 b. increase the emphasis and influence of high-stakes standardized testing;

 c. reduce or eliminate current retirement benefits and incentives; or

 d. regulate the profession in ways that would discourage the best and brightest from entering the profession.

 5. Reduce Emphasis on Standardized Assessment – MAESP believes there is too much emphasis on state-mandated assessments.
 Any state assessments should be limited in time required, aligned to the Missouri Learning Standards, be at a level appropriate for each student required to take it, and be primarily used for determining gaps in district curriculum and instruction.
 Results should only be considered a “snapshot” of student performance in each content area.
 We support a local accountability model for determining school and district performance, school progress and student achievement.
 MAESP opposes the use of student performance data from the state assessment as a significant factor for determining teacher or principal effectiveness.
 Finally, MAESP is concerned about local districts and schools being held accountable for student performance on state tests when not directly responsible for the instruction.